komahanb/komahanb.github.io/_pages/computational-infrastructure.md

 ### (III) Computational Methods for High Fidelity Spatio-Temporal Physics

-The goal is to mathematically model the physical phenomena of interest and computationally analyze the phenomena for the different input space-time geometries from aerospace engineering vehicle design contexts.
+The goal is to mathematically model physical phenomena of interest and computationally analyze the phenomena for the different input space-time geometries from aerospace engineering vehicle design contexts.

 <div class="video-row">
   <div style="text-align: center;">